ronaldoussoren/pyobjc/docs/api/module-objc.rst

      When True (the default) PyObjC's wrappers for C structs can be indexed as if they are (writable) tuples.
 When False this isn't possible.

-     .. note:: This option will default to False in a future version of PyObjC, and will be removed some time after that.
+     .. note:: This is primarily an experimental option, that will likely be removed in a future version.

   .. data:: objc.options.structs_writable